danieldelacruz01/trails/README.md

 ## Stretch Goals

 *in order of most -> least preferred*

-1. More than one trail available with different themes
+1.More than one trail available with different themes
 * e.g. sculptures, trees, cafes

-* *estimated difficulty: 1-2*
-2. Varying difficulty levels
+2.Varying difficulty levels
 * in terms of pace (i.e. time limit or no time limit), recognisability of landmarks

-3. Social Media login
+3.Social Media login
 * User can keep track of the trails they have completed and the time it took them
 * Leaderboards show user's name and fb profile picture
 * Upon arrival at a checkpoint, user can see all other people who have also been at that checkpoint

-4. Points/challenges
+4.Points/challenges
 * Users receive a specified number of points per trail completed
 * Users receive badges for completing special challenges/reaching certain milestones

-5. Selfie uploads
+5.Selfie uploads
 * Users can upload a selfie at each landmark as a kind of 'tag' that can be seen by anyone who visits that landmark at a later time

-6. Custom trails
+6.Custom trails
 * Users can create their own trails and share them with friends

+#### Ordered List:

+1. First item
+2. Second item
+3. Third item
+4. Fourth item

 ## User Stories
 * As a local I want a novel/fun way to see landmarks I know in Wellington